MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-SvcPriority is a number in the range 0-65535, TargetName is a domain name, and the SvcParams are SvcParamKey=SvcParamValue pairs separated by whitespace.
+SvcPriority is a number in the range 0-65535, TargetName is a domain name, and the SvcParams are a whitespace-separated list, with each SvcParam consisting of a SvcParamKey=SvcParamValue pair or a standalone SvcParamKey.
 SvcParamKeys are subject to IANA control ({{svcparamregistry}}).

 Each SvcParamKey SHALL appear at most once in the SvcParams.